B2B Commerce

 Embracing an online D2C channel will enable you to gain newfound control over stock management.
 This has a two-fold effect: you’ll be able to guarantee stock for your customers and decrease out-of-stock situations, while simultaneously increasing cost control – all of this leading to higher margins – it’s a win-win.

-#6 – Enforce a high level of quality standards
+#6 – Enforce a high level of quality standards for product information and offerings

 One of the biggest benefits of integrating a D2C channel is that you can ensure more reliable quality standards for your product information and offerings.
 If you decide to integrate a commerce platform such as a marketplace, you can integrate extended catalogs from your network of distributors and dealers without compromising on quality and consistency.
 According to McKinsey, B2B customers actively look for another supplier if their main needs are not met – 80% of business buyers say that a performance guarantee, including a full refund, is critical for brand loyalty.

-#7 – Curate a consistent brand story
+#7 – Curate a consistent brand story throughout the whole customer journey

 Historically, manufacturers haven’t needed to invest much in marketing, so it’s easy to feel like a fish out of water when it comes to branding.
 Going D2C will force your business to direct its own branding and messaging, and while this can seem intimidating at first, it can bring enormous dividends in the long run.
 By having full control over your branding, you can create a consistent brand experience – alongside a world-class customer experience – which is an opportunity to strengthen your client relationships and develop traffic.
 As nurturing relationships is essential in B2B, manufacturers that develop a reliable brand will quickly stand out from the pack.

-#8 – Increased customization
+#8 – Increased customization for your B2B customers

 As a manufacturer, you’re acutely aware of the need for personalization when selling to B2B customers.
 With digital D2C channels such as e-commerce platforms and marketplaces, you’ll have far more routes to tailor your offering, buyer experience, rebuying, site search, and pricing on a per-customer basis.
 When selling directly to your audience through e-commerce, you can customize your products according to the needs of each customer, thereby creating better relationships and increasing sales in the long term.
 A one-size fits-all-approach to B2B sales is in the rearview mirror, and winning in modern manufacturing means providing shoppers with custom-made options to meet their individual preferences.
 Furthermore, by combining digital and human-led channels, you can tremendously improve sales success.
 Gartner found that B2B buyers feel a 17% lift in customer confidence when sales reps effectively use technology to facilitate buying group discussions.

-#9 – Implementing new solutions
+#9 – Implementing new solutions, such as marketplaces

 A variety of digital solutions and channels can be used to support a D2C approach.
 Marketplaces are one such example of this, and their momentum in the B2B sector is racing forward.
 By implementing a marketplace channel, you can take advantage of many of the benefits of D2C without undermining your existing dealer network.
 Your manufacturing business would be the marketplace operator, and your resellers would be the merchants.
 To get to the nuts and bolts of how this would look like, have a read of our expert guide: Marketplaces for B2B Manufacturers as Fast Lane to D2C Without Compromising Resellers.

-#10 – Scaling your product offering
+#10 – Scaling your product offering faster and reliably

 D2C channels can help your business grow your product offering and expand to new markets at a faster rate, as you won’t need to rely on third-party retailers to sell your products.
 Once a product has been created, you can immediately launch it on your e-commerce site or marketplace, gather user feedback, and test new iterations.

-#11 – Enhancing the power of data
+#11 – Enhancing the power of customer data with direct touchpoints

 Manufacturers who sell through third-party marketplaces and wholesalers are missing out on an almost endless hoard of customer data.
 The more direct touchpoints you have with your customers, the more data analytics you can use to inform business decisions related to pricing, distribution, sales, marketing, innovation, production, management, and much more.
 As you learn more about your customer base and their buying behavior, you will be able to target them more successfully.
 Increased knowledge from data also allows you to offset fluctuations in existing channels, such as limited on-site inventory and localized store closures.

-#12 – Leveling up your marketing strategy
+#12 – Leveling up your marketing strategy with D2C customer experience

 As mentioned, switching to D2C can uncork a breadth of opportunities to access more customers and tell your brand story.
 Creating an improved customer experience and online presence can overhaul your status in the industry, and having more influence over marketing is the first step to achieving this.
 Not only that, but relying less on distributors and retailers lets you forge relationships directly with customers, which allows for far more direct marketing opportunities and nurturing initiatives.
 Online content such as videos, social media posts, and blogs can also be used more effectively when directly communicating with your audience.